CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 "when a closure is applied to another value" means when the closure is invoked using another value as an argument.

-If you want to do something more complicated in your program, like add two numbers together, then you have to stop and think about how you're going to represent numbers in a programming language which doesn't have them.

 ## What Even Is a Natural Number?

+If you want to do something more complicated in your program in the untyped lambda calculus, like add two numbers together, then you have to stop and think about how you're going to represent numbers in a programming language which doesn't have them.

-The type of number that we're going to use is a **natural number**, and by this we mean a number which is in the set $\{0, 1, 2, ..., \infty \}$
+The type of number that we're going to use is a **natural number**, and by this we mean a number which is in the set $\{0, 1, 2, ..., \infty \}$ However, we are going to have to think about how to represent these using anonymous functions!

 Swift doesn't have a type like this.
 It has `UInt64`, but there are obviously values too large to store in a `UInt64`.
-It turns out that this really matters, because the type of `add1To` above is actually a bit more complicated than "Int".
+It turns out that this really matters, because the type of `increment` above is actually a bit more complicated than "Int".
 It's actually "an `Int` or perhaps it might throw an exception due to a numeric overflow."